digipolisantwerp/antwerp-ui_angular/guidelines/COMPONENT_README.md

 Please make sure to read the [Contributing Guide](./CONTRIBUTING.md) before making a pull request.

-Thank you to all the people who already contributed to ACPaaS UI!
+Thank you to all the people who already contributed to Antwerp UI!

 **List of contributors here**